3 Fuel emission factors

 Fuel can be categorised by its end-use, that is, either stationary combustion or transport.
 This section also includes biofuels and the transmission and distribution losses for reticulated natural gas.

-In line with the reporting requirements of ISO 14064-1:2018 and the GHG Protocol we provide emission factors for direct (Scope 1) sources to allow separate estimation of carbon dioxide, methane and nitrous oxide emissions calculations.
+In line with the reporting requirements of ISO 14064-1:2018 and the GHG Protocol Corporate Standard we provide emission factors for direct (Scope 1) sources by gas, which allows separate estimation of carbon dioxide, methane and nitrous oxide emissions calculations.

 Table 3.1: Summary of changes to fuel emission factors